-Microsoft’s largest partner event of the year is going on now.
-Inspire is the annual conference bringing the partner community together and creating new opportunities for growth and collaboration.
+Microsoft’s largest partner event of the year, Inspire, is the annual conference that brings the partner community together and creates new opportunities for growth and collaboration.
 At this digital event you can celebrate achievements in the community, find out Microsoft’s biggest priorities for the year ahead, and gain the chance to develop and expand your business.
 In addition to going over these opportunities, this year’s conference will focus on partner programs and the Microsoft Cloud.
 Here are a few of the big announcements from Microsoft Inspire 2022 that we’re excited about.

 Microsoft Cloud for Sovereignty